Snuff (tobacco): History

 A man takes snuff from a box in a 19th-century painting.

 The indigenous populations of Brazil were the first people known to have used ground tobacco as snuff.
 They would grind their tobacco leaves using a mortar and pestle made of rosewood, where the tobacco would also acquire a delicate aroma of the wood.
 The resulting snuff was then stored in airtight ornate bone bottles or tubes to preserve its flavor for later consumption.

 Snuff-taking by the Taino and Carib people of the Lesser Antilles was observed by the Franciscan friar Ramón Pané on Columbus' second voyage to the New World in 1493.
 Pané returned to Spain with snuff, introducing it to Europe.
+Archaeological evidence from a precolonial site in eastern Puerto Rico dated to approximately A.D.
+1150–1250 has identified starch grains from Anadenanthera peregrina seeds on a coral grinding artifact, providing direct evidence that hallucinogenic cohoba snuff was prepared in the Caribbean prior to European contact.
+Evidence from the same site also indicates that cohoba seeds were ground without prior roasting, suggesting variation in preparation techniques compared to those described in early historical accounts.
+Researchers have proposed that, in addition to ceremonial use, cohoba may have also been used in healing practices or as a stimulant in everyday contexts.

 In the early 16th century, the Spanish Casa de Contratación (House of Trade) established and held a trade monopoly in the first manufacturing industries of snuff, in the city of Seville, which became Europe's first manufacturing and development centre for snuff.
 The Spanish called snuff polvo or rapé.
 At first they were independent production mills dispersed within the city; state control over the activity later concentrated the production to one location opposite the Church of San Pedro.
-By the mid-18th century it was decided to build a large and grand industrial building outside the city walls, and thus the Royal Tobacco Factory (Real Fábrica de Tabacos) was built, becoming Europe's first industrial tobacco factory, producing snuff and auctioning tobacco at first, and Spain's second largest building at the time.
+By the mid-18th century it was decided to build a large and grand industrial building outside the city walls, and thus the Royal Tobacco Factory (Real Fábrica de Tabacos) was built, becoming Europe's first industrial tobacco factory and Spain's second largest building at the time.
+At first, it produced snuff and auctioned tobacco.

 In 1561 Jean Nicot, the French ambassador in Lisbon, Portugal, who described tobacco's medicinal properties as a panacea in his writings, is credited with introducing ground tobacco snuff to the Royal Court of Catherine de' Medici to treat her persistent headaches.
 Catherine was so impressed with its curative relieving properties, she promptly declared the tobacco would henceforth be termed Herba Regina (Queen Herb).
 Her royal seal of approval would help popularize snuff among the French nobility.